aloy-pek/ip/docs/README.md

 Kuro is a **personal task management** chatbot with GUI that helps you stay organized and productive.
 Using simple text commands, you can:
-- "List all your task"
+- List all your task
-- "Add new tasks"
+- Add new tasks
-- "Delete tasks you no longer need"
+- Delete tasks you no longer need
-- "Mark tasks as done"
+- Mark tasks as done
-- "Unmark tasks if needed"
+- Unmark tasks if needed
-- "Filter out a specific task with fuzzy search"
+- Filter out a specific task with fuzzy search

 Kuro currently supports multiple task types:
-1. "Todos: simple tasks without specific timeline"
+1. Todos: simple tasks without specific timeline
-2. "Deadlines: tasks with a due date"
+2. Deadlines: tasks with a due date
-3. "Events: Tasks with start and end times"
+3. Events: Tasks with start and end times

 Whether you are managing school, work or personal goals, Kuro can help you easily keep track of everything in one place